2013 World Snooker Championship: Final

 Ronnie O'Sullivan won a fifth championship, defeating Barry Hawkins 18–12.

 The 2013 final between Ronnie O'Sullivan and Barry Hawkins was played on 5 and 6 May as the best-of-35 frames over four sessions and officiated by Jan Verhaas.
 O'Sullivan led 5–3 after the first session; Hawkins drew level at 7–7 but O'Sullivan won the last three frames of the day to take a 10–7 overnight lead.
 O'Sullivan's break of 103 in the 15th frame was his 128th century break at the Crucible Theatre, breaking Stephen Hendry's record of 127 Crucible centuries, and he extended the record to 131 century breaks.
 O'Sullivan won the third session by five frames to three to lead 15–10.
 O'Sullivan went on to win the final 18–12 to take his fifth world title and become the first defending champion to retain his title since Hendry in 1996 and the first player to score six century breaks in a world championship final.

 Eight century breaks were scored in the final, equalling the record set in the 2002 final between Hendry and Peter Ebdon.
 At the age of 37, O'Sullivan became the oldest World Snooker Champion since 45-year-old Ray Reardon in 1978.
 This was O'Sullivan's fifth world championship but he did not rule out a similar season away from the tour, saying; "I had my year out and enjoyed my year out.
 I intend to play in some small events.
 Come December or January I'll have a better idea of what I'm going to do."
 As world champion, O'Sullivan was awarded a wild card place at the 2014 Masters, which he also won.

 Main draw

 Shown below are the results for each round.
 The numbers in parentheses beside some of the players are their seeding ranks (each championship has 16 seeds and 16 qualifiers).
 The draw for the first round took place on 15 April 2013, one day after the qualifying, and was broadcast live by Talksport at 1:30 pm BST.

+Final: (Best of 35 frames) Crucible Theatre, Sheffield, 5 & 6 May.
+Referee: Jan Verhaas.